-Varian Johnson is the author of nine novels, including The Parker Inheritance, which received four starred reviews and was named a 2019 Coretta Scott King Honor Book and a 2018 Boston Globe-Horn Book Award Honor Book, a Junior Library Guild selection and a Spring 2018 Kids’ Indie Next List pick among other accolades.
+Varian Johnson is the author of nine novels, including The Parker Inheritance, which was named a 2019 Coretta Scott King Honor Book and a 2018 Boston Globe-Horn Book Award Honor Book among other accolades.
 His middle grade caper novel, The Great Greene Heist, has been named to over twenty-five state reading and best-of lists.
 In addition, Varian has written for the Spirit Animals: Fall of the Beasts middle-grade fantasy series as well as novels and short stories for YA audiences.

 Varian was born in Florence, South Carolina, and attended the University of Oklahoma, where he received a BS in Civil Engineering.
 He later received an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts, and is honored to now be a member of the faculty.
 Varian lives outside of Austin, TX with his family.

 Varian was born in 1977, and grew up in the thriving metropolis of Florence, SC (population 30,248—2000 Census).
 He has a twin brother and a younger sister, and his parents, unlike many of his characters, were actually pretty good in the parenting department.

 Varian excelled in many subjects while growing up, specifically math and science.
 He was the typical high school “geek”—he played the baritone in marching band, was a member of the Wilson High School Academic Challenge Team, and he counted his Hewlett-Packard 48G calculator as one of his most prized possessions.
 However, Varian also enjoyed English—especially creative writing.